Lord-G-INC/SMG2Achievements/README.md

 Checks if the flag in Param00Str is true.
 If it is, it returns false.
 If it isn't, it returns true.

 #### GalaxyName
+Checks if any of the galaxy names provided are the current galaxy.

-Checks what the current galaxy's name is.
-If it's the same name that's in `Param00Str`, it returns true.
-Otherwise, it returns false.
+Checks Param00Str.
+If that's the current galaxy's name, returns true.
+If false, it goes on to Param01Str.
+If that's blank, it assumes the previous flag was the last one and returns false.

+Like `Or`, goes on up to Param99Str (but you will have to add these fields).

 #### ScenarioNo / ScenarioNum
 [Comparison Type](#comparison-type).
 Compares the current scenario number.